Skip to content

 Who Is PagSeguro Best For?

-Weighted scoring across six criteria
+Weighted scoring across five criteria

 Recommended For

-Brazilian operators needing BACEN-direct acquiring.
-Brazilian merchants who want everything (acquiring + bank account + POS terminal + receivables anticipation) under one provider.
-PagBank operates as a full digital bank with 17.1M active clients and the merchant acquiring side runs alongside it.
+• Brazilian operators needing BACEN-direct acquiring.
+Brazilian merchants who want everything (acquiring, bank account, POS terminal, receivables anticipation) under one provider.
+PagBank operates as a full digital bank with 17.1M active clients, and the merchant acquiring side runs alongside it.
 For Brazil-only operators who also process e-commerce or run physical POS alongside online betting deposits, this consolidation has real operational value. dLocal does not do this.
 EBANX does not do this.
 AstroPay does not do this.

 Not Recommended For

-Aggregator-platform iGaming operators. iGaming operators running on SoftSwiss, EveryMatrix, BetConstruct, Bragg, Altenar or Slotegrator.
+• Aggregator-platform iGaming operators. iGaming operators running on SoftSwiss, EveryMatrix, BetConstruct, Bragg, Altenar or Slotegrator.
 None of those platforms ship a native PagSeguro connector.
-Integration means custom development against the REST API, which only makes sense if PagSeguro is going to replace multiple specialist providers — and it cannot, because it does not cover Europe or the US.
+Integration means custom development against the REST API, which only makes sense if PagSeguro is going to replace multiple specialist providers, and it cannot, because it does not cover Europe or the US.
 PayRetailers has SoftSwiss and Slotegrator connectors and is the cleaner choice if aggregator-platform compatibility matters.

 Geographic Coverage

-Supported regions and market focus
+Per-market verdict, regions, and market focus

 Regions

-Latin America
+• Latin America

-Europe
+• Europe

 Coverage Analysis